Xastir/Xastir/CONTRIBUTING.md

       cd Xastir

   The result of this step is that you will have a primary remote named "origin" that points at your forked repository.
+It will also have checked out the default branch, which in the case of the Xastir repo is just the "master" branch.

 * Add the official repo as a second remote called "upstream":

       git remote add upstream https://github.com/Xastir/Xastir.git

   Now your local repo knows about two remote repos -- yours, and the official project repo.
+Now make git sync to this remote, too:

+      git fetch upstream

 * Create a topic branch to work on: